-As we begin chapter eighteen of John's Gospel, let us picture the scene.
-Jesus finished His prayer in John 17 and crossed the Kidron Valley between the Temple and Mount of Olives.
-The Jewish historian Josephus writes of 256,500 lambs sacrificed in the Temple during Passover in one year between 66-70 C.E.
-(Jewish Wars 6.9.3).
-The blood from the animals sacrificed in the temple was channeled down to the Kidron Valley to the east of the Temple Mount of Jerusalem.
-During the Feast of Passover, thoughts about sacrifice and redemption would have filled the minds of the Jewish people.
-Israel kept a lunar calendar, so Passover was celebrated during the full moon, thus helping Jesus and the eleven to see as they made their ascent up the slopes of the Mount of Olives.
+As we begin John chapter eighteen, let us picture the scene.
+Jesus finished His prayer in John 17 and crossed the Kidron Valley between the Temple Mount and the Mount of Olives.
+The historian Josephus writes of 256,500 lambs sacrificed in the Temple during Passover in one year between 66-70 CE (Jewish Wars 6.9.3).
+The blood from the animals was channeled down to the Kidron Valley on the east side of the Temple Mount of Jerusalem.
+During the feast of Passover, thoughts about sacrifice and redemption would have filled the minds of God's people.
+The blood from the sacrifices would have been visible as they crossed the Kidron Brook in the valley.
+Israel kept a lunar calendar, so Passover was celebrated during the full moon, thus helping Jesus and the eleven to see as they made their ascent up the Mount of Olives.
 The Apostle John writes that Jesus entered a garden (v.
 1), but only Matthew and Mark mention the name of the garden: Gethsemane.
 R. Kent Hughes has made some interesting comparisons between the Garden of Eden and the Garden of Gethsemane:

 - The first Adam began life in a garden.
-Christ, the last Adam, came to a garden at the end of His life. - In Eden, Adam sinned.
+Christ, the last Adam, came at the end of His life to a garden. - In Eden, Adam sinned.
 In Gethsemane, the Savior overcame sin. - In Eden, Adam fell.
 In Gethsemane, Jesus conquered. - In Eden, Adam hid himself.
-In Gethsemane, our Lord boldly presented Himself. - In Eden, the sword was drawn (Genesis 3:24).
+In Gethsemane, our Lord boldly presented Himself. - In Eden, the sword was drawn.
 In Gethsemane, it was sheathed.1

-At this garden, Jesus often stayed overnight with His disciples and taught early in the morning at the Temple courts (John 18:2).
-Some people wonder why He didn't stay with Lazarus, Mary, and Martha on the other side of the Mount of Olives in Bethany?
+It was at this garden that Jesus often stayed overnight with His disciples and taught early in the morning at the Temple courts (John 18:2).
+Some people wonder as to why He didn't stay with Lazarus, Mary, and Martha on the other side of the Mount of Olives in Bethany?
 After all, we know that they were close personal friends of Jesus.
 It could be that Christ sought to protect them from the judgment of the religious leaders.
 Jesus already drew the attention and disapproval of the Pharisees, and anyone seen associating with Jesus risked paying a high price, even to the point of being put out of the synagogue (John 9:22).

-The Mount of Olives was so named because of the many Olive trees that grew then and now on the side of the mountain.
-Gethsemane means the place of the olive press and was likely a private garden with a wall around it, and the owner, perhaps, was in the business of pressing the oil from the olives.
-We don't know how far up the Mount of Olives the garden was, but the smoke rising from the evening sacrifice on the sacrificial altar, eight or nine hundred yards away on the Temple Mount, could be seen anywhere on the slopes of the mountain.
+The Mount of Olives was so named because of the many Olive trees that grew on the side of the mountain.
+It was likely a private garden with a wall around it, and the owner, perhaps, was in the business of pressing the oil from the olives.
+We don't know how far up the Mount of Olives the garden was, but the smoke rising from the sacrificial altar, which was four or five hundred yards away on the Temple Mount, could be seen anywhere on the slopes of the mountain.

-John doesn't tell us anything about the wrestling in prayer that Jesus experienced, so to get a complete picture of the Gethsemane details, we have to turn to the Gospel of Luke and return to John's narrative for the arrest.
+John doesn't tell us anything about the wrestling in prayer that Jesus experienced, so to get a complete picture of the Gethsemane details, we have to turn to the Gospel of Luke and come back to John's narrative for the arrest.